FREE U.S. shipping on orders over $200 for a limited time

 If you provide an incorrect address and your package is returned to us, and Calamityware paid for shipping, we will refund your order for the cost of the product minus what Calamityware paid to ship it to you.

-If you provide an incorrect address and your package doesn’t find its way back to us, we cannot reship your order.
+If you provide an incorrect address and your package doesn’t find its way back to us, we cannot reship or refund your order.
 You will have to place that order again to the corrected address.
 In this case, if your order is eventually returned to us in good condition, we will refund you for the cost of the product.

 If you articulate your problem in an email and send it to robot@calamityware.com, we can forward your issue off to the appropriate troubleshooter.
 Also, you could try some basic troubleshooting on your own.
 Refresh your browser.
 Clear your cookies.
 Try to order from a different device.